neil0823/finalproject/README.md

 After that, `ngrok` would generate a https URL.

-if you shut down your computer,you need to restart the Webhook URL in linebot because ngrok will give you another https URL.
+if you shut down your computer,you need to reedit the Webhook URL in linebot because ngrok will give you another https URL.

 #### Run the sever